 This Environment Policy document, therefore, will serve as a beacon light to the engineers for harmonious execution of projects so that these finally blend well into the local surroundings / environment with minimal disturbance to the ecology and giving no cause of complaints to the locals due to deprivation of any local resource.
-The dominant theme of the policy is that while conservation of environmental resources is necessary to secure livelihoods and well-being of the people at large but simultaneously use of natural resources (hydropower wealth in the present case) is also of fundamental necessity to foster their prosperity such that conservation of environment and its base not only remains intact but improves through additional inputs of environment management plans and people continue to draw their livelihood as before on sustainable basis.
+The dominant theme of the policy is that while conservation of environmental resources is necessary to secure livelihoods and well-being of the people at large but simultaneously use of natural resources (hydropower wealth in the present case) is also of fundamental necessity to foster their prosperity such that conservation of environment management plans and people continue to draw their livelihood as before on sustainable basis.
 The policy also seeks to stimulate partnerships of different stakeholders, i.e. public agencies, local communities, academic and scientific institutions, the investment community, and international development partners, in harnessing their respective resources and strengths for environmental management.